microsoft/aici/pyctrl/README.md

 The scripts use the [pyaici.server module](pyaici/server.py) to communicate with the AICI runtime and use the native constraints.

+This is quite similar to [jsctrl](../jsctrl/README.md) but with Python instead of JavaScript.

 ## Usage

 To run a PyCtrl sample (using controller tagged with `pyctrl-latest`) use: